Lucky lumber: Rosario's hot bat leads Braves to Series

 Turns out, heat helped Rosario’s bat to get hot.

-“The first two months is 40 degrees all the time in Cleveland,” the Puerto Rican native said.
+“The first two months is 40 degrees all the time in Cleveland,” said Rosario, from Puerto Rico.
 “When it’s hot I feel better.”

 Rosario hit for the cycle on Sept.
 19 against San Francisco, helping the Braves stop a four-game skid and build a two-game lead over Philadelphia in the NL East.